UK Space Agency: Abandoned independent satellite navigation system

 In November 2018, the British government announced that the UK Space Agency would abandon ties to the European Space Agency's Galileo navigation system following Brexit in favour of developing its own system of navigation satellites.
 The total cost of the United Kingdom Global Navigation Satellite System project was estimated at £5 billion.

 In July 2020, the UK government and Indian conglomerate Bharti Enterprises jointly purchased the bankrupt OneWeb satellite company.
 The UKSA had advised the government that OneWeb was not suitable as a basis for a satellite navigation system.
 On 25 September 2020, The Daily Telegraph reported that the United Kingdom Global Navigation Satellite System project had been scrapped.
 The project, deemed unnecessary and too expensive, will be replaced with a new project that will explore alternative ways to provide satellite navigation services.

 Key people

 The agency's chief executive since September 2021 is Dr Paul Bate, a civil servant with a PhD in particle physics.
 Graham Turnock, a physicist who had previously worked at HM Treasury and the Department for Business, Energy and Industrial Strategy, was the chief executive from March 2017 until the end of his four-year term in 2021.
-Libby Jackson is the agency's Head of Space Exploration.
+Libby Jackson is the agency's Head of Space Exploration and Anu Ojha is the director of Championing Space.